YA Eco Mysteries, Memoirs, Novels & Travel

 Since climate change will impact daily life—now and in future—it is both a critical problem that needs to be addressed and one that can be adapted to effective teaching, across the curricular.
 Science-based information, methods, and resources help educators broach this complex subject, no matter what area they teach.

-Understanding the impact of climate change is an essential step toward preparing our students to become knowledgeable, active, and just stewards of our state’s and our planet’s natural environment adversely impacted by climate change.
+preparing our students to become knowledgeable, active, and just stewards of our state’s and our planet’s natural environment adversely impacted by climate change.

 For Free Teacher Handouts and Lessons Plans visit: mediamint.net: